kittenbothk/kittenbothk-Eng/functional_module/Wifibrick/MakeCode/MC_TS.md

 1. Connecting to the Internet.

-2. Connect to the IoT Platform.
+2. Connecting to the IoT Platform.

-3. Main program(Publish/Subscribe)
+3. Main program.(Publish/Subscribe)

 - Robotbit was used when creating this tutorial, for Armourbit users, please refer to the instructions to modify the program.